 \section{Conclusion}

-GCM provides a framework to embed task-specific priors into memory, without writing task-specific memory modules.
-Embedding custom toplogical priors in the knowledge graph is trivial: implement a boolean function that determines whether observation $o_j$ is useful at time $t$ -- making GCM very versatile.
-GCM demonstrates the benefit of priors, even when little domain information is available (e.g. is the problem spatial?
-Does it follow Newton's laws?)
-GCM combines simple priors \eqref{eq:p_none}-\eqref{eq:p_identity} with GNNs to outperform general-purpose memory in control (Fig. \ref{fig:cartpole}), card games (Fig. \ref{fig:memory}), and navigation (Fig. \ref{fig:nav}) while using significantly fewer parameters (Fig. \ref{fig:sub_params}).
+GCM provides a framework to embed task-specific priors into memory, without writing task-specific memory from the ground up.
+Embedding custom toplogical priors in the graph is trivial: it involves implementing a boolean function that determines whether or not observation $o_i$ is useful for decision making at time $t$.
+This simple feature makes GCM very versatile.
+Moreover, with GCML we showed that GCM can also be purposed to \textit{learn} topological priors \textit{without} human input, and in this case performs similarly to a transformer.
+When even basic domain knowledge is available (e.g., when the problem is spatial, or when it follows Newton's laws) GCM outperforms transformers, LSTMs, and DNCs, while using significantly fewer parameters.